akloster/python-mindwave/README.md

 The Mindwave is a kind of Headset that can record EEG brain waves.

 These scripts have been tested under Linux(Ubuntu) and OSX, so there might be some adaptation to do for other platforms.
-The USB device is hardcoded but is trivial to change in parser.py.

 Dependencies